Flexibility

 Age

-As we age we tend to lose our flexibility.
-Collagen production slows down as we age.
-Collagen is what makes our connective tissue flexible.
+As we age, we tend to lose our flexibility.
+Collagen production slows down as we age, and collagen is what makes our connective tissue flexible.
 Also, having an inactive lifestyle and not moving regularly throughout your lifetime can accelerate your inflexibility as you age.
-We can counter this natural process with movement, exercise, massage, diet, supplements and light therapies.
+We can counter this natural process with movement, exercise, massage, diet, supplements, and light therapies.

 Gender and Genetics

-Are women really more flexible than men?
+Are women more flexible than men?
 Well, yes and no. Genetically, women can be more flexible because they are capable of reproduction.
-When women cycle monthly, there are hormones that are produced that can increase the flexibility of connective tissue (meaning facia, muscles, tendons and ligaments).
-That being said, some people regardless of gender are more flexible than others.
+When women cycle monthly, some hormones are produced that can increase the flexibility of connective tissue (meaning facia, muscles, tendons, and ligaments).
+That being said, some people regardless of gender, are more flexible than others.
 Do not underestimate the power of habits and lifestyle.
-Women tend to focus on activities that require more flexibility such as yoga, dance and Pilates.
+Women tend to focus on activities that require more flexibility, such as yoga, dance, and Pilates.

 Diet

-Nutrition and hydration will play a factor in our flexibility for sure.
-What we eat can have an effect on how our bodies move and function, which extends to flexibility.
+Nutrition and hydration will definitely play a factor in our flexibility.
+What we eat can affect how our bodies move and function, which extends to flexibility.
 Food can be like medicine.
-Some foods can energize us and others will make us feel sluggish and can create inflammation in our bodies.
+Some foods can energize us, and others can make us feel sluggish and create inflammation in our bodies.
 Compromised tissue is less flexible and will not function efficiently.

 How can you improve your flexibility?

 Improve your body awareness.
-Pay attention to your body and how you are moving, sitting, laying down.
+Pay attention to your body and how you are moving, sitting, lying down.
 The body likes to be dynamic, meaning it likes to move.
-Holding positions for extended periods of time can make for tight connective tissue.
+Holding positions for extended periods of time can cause tight connective tissue.
 Movement keeps things pliable and fluid so we can have more movement.

 Movement.
-Regular movement (strengthening and stretching) will go a long way to improve the quality of your connective tissue, flexibility and quality of life.
+Regular movement (strengthening and stretching) will improve the quality of your connective tissue, flexibility, and quality of life.

 Sit on the Floor.
-This may sound a little strange but think about how children move.
+This may sound a little strange, but think about how children move.
 Children are far more flexible than adults.
 They move in all directions and sit on the floor.
-As adults we stop doing that.
-There is research that shows a neurogenic facilitation that happens when we get on the floor and move, especially when we move reciprocally, meaning things like crawling and rolling.
+As adults, we stop doing that.
+Research shows a neurogenic facilitation that happens when we get on the floor and move, especially when we move reciprocally, meaning things like crawling and rolling.
 Additionally, as we age, it is worth the effort to be able to get up from and down to the floor.

 Include stretching and mobility in your exercise routine.
-We spend a lot of time strengthening and doing cardiovascular activity, which is great.
-However, as we age, we need to shift our training a bit to include stretching and mobility training to counter the decline in flexibility.
+We spend a lot of time strengthening and doing cardiovascular activity, which is excellent.
+However, as we age, we need to shift our training to include stretching and mobility training to counter the decline in flexibility.

 Don't wait for a workout to work on your flexibility.
 We can include stretching in our daily routine.
 When you are sitting at the computer, take a break.
-Move and stretch your head, neck and shoulders throughout the day.
+Move and pull your head, neck, and shoulders throughout the day.
 Get up from the chair every hour and walk around.
-While you're standing in line at the grocery store you can weight shift on your feet, up on your toes/ back on heels, left/right, do isometric contractions of shoulder, legs and hips, and practice deep belly breathing.
-These simple additions to what you’re doing in your day can have great health benefits, both physically and emotionally.
+While standing in line at the grocery store, you can weight shift on your feet, up on your toes/ back on heels, left/right, do isometric contractions of shoulder, legs, and hips, and practice deep belly breathing.
+These simple additions to what you’re doing in your day can have significant physical and emotional health benefits.

-Celluma or Red-Light Therapies- This is a relatively new idea.
-The research is out there about red-light therapies and effectiveness in reducing muscle tension, tissue healing, collagen production, inflammation.
-There are many positive effects that light therapy can have.
+Celluma or Red-Light Therapies - This is a relatively new idea.
+Research is out there about red-light therapies and their effectiveness in reducing muscle tension, tissue healing, collagen production, and inflammation.
+Light therapy can have many positive effects.

-There are many options available to us to increase our flexibility.
-Staying aware of the way our body feels will mean living with less pain for longer into our later years.
-If you have any questions about your personal flexibility level and how you can implement some changes to increase flexibility, let me know.
+There are many options available to increase our flexibility.
+Staying aware of how our body feels will mean living with less pain for longer into our later years.
+Let me know if you have any questions about your personal flexibility level and how you can implement some changes to increase flexibility.

 Linda is very well educated and proficient in what she does.
 She really helps and is great to deal with also!